 - Consignments less than 10 kg.
 Generally export legislation does not apply to consignments of less than 10 kg.
 You can purchase Australian made dairy products from the supermarket or outside the export chain and then send them to China as long as your shipment is less than 10 kg.

-- Product manufactured in Australia will be identified as ‘Made in Australia’ or ‘Product of Australia’.
+- Product manufactured in Australia will be identified as ‘Made in Australia’, ‘Packed in Australia’ or ‘Product of Australia’.

-Be aware that a number of changes to China’s ecommerce legislation are due to be implemented by the end of 2017.
+Be aware that a number of changes to China’s ecommerce legislation were implemented in 2017.
 These changes will affect the export of small consignments or shipments outside the normal export channel, such as internet sales and shipments into the Free Trade Zone.
 Your buyer is best positioned to advise of eligibility into China’s Free Trade Zone.

 What is a consignment?